Courseiva

 • D.Implement a daily stand-up meeting to track progress more closely

-Why A: Option A is correct because it directly addresses the root causes of declining velocity: unclear priorities and overwork.
+Why A: It directly addresses the root causes of declining velocity: unclear priorities and overwork.
 By facilitating a discussion between the team and the product owner, you enable collaborative backlog reprioritization and workload adjustment, which aligns with the agile principle of sustainable pace and the servant leadership role of the project manager.
 This action empowers the team to focus on the highest-value work while reducing burnout, which is the most effective way to restore velocity.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.